orosoiu/utils/README.md

-Some mindless collection of random utilities
-To be updated constantly
+A collection of configuration files for commonly used tools: vim, zsh, fish